 Moving to a new city can be daunting.
 What’s the city like?
 What is there to do in your spare time?
 Where do you start?
-These same questions go through every student’s head, so to combat this, I’m going to run you through my favourite things to do whilst studying in the city of York.
+To try and answer these questions, I’m going to run through my favourite things to do whilst studying in the city of York.

 Whether you’re going out with your family or friends, or tired of home cooking and takeout, there are going to be times when you want to treat yourself to some great food.
 Luckily, York really delivers in this regard.